MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 * `azurerm_key_vault_key` - skip purging  during deletion if the parent key vault has purge protection enabled ([#19528](https://github.com/hashicorp/terraform-provider-azurerm/issues/19528))
 * `azurerm_key_vault_managed_hardware_security_module` - skip purging  during deletion if the parent key vault has purge protection enabled ([#19528](https://github.com/hashicorp/terraform-provider-azurerm/issues/19528))
 * `azurerm_key_vault_secret` - skip purging  during deletion if the parent key vault has purge protection enabled ([#19528](https://github.com/hashicorp/terraform-provider-azurerm/issues/19528))
-* `azurerm_lb` - adding/removing a frontend configuration will no longer force recreation a new resource to be created ([#19548](https://github.com/hashicorp/terraform-provider-azurerm/issues/19548))
+* `azurerm_lb` - adding/removing a frontend configuration no longer forces recreation a new resource to be created ([#19548](https://github.com/hashicorp/terraform-provider-azurerm/issues/19548))
 * `azurerm_kusto_*` - added a state migration to work around the previously incorrect id casing ([#19525](https://github.com/hashicorp/terraform-provider-azurerm/issues/19525))
 * `azurerm_media_services_account` - fixing an issue in the state upgrade where the Resource ID was being parsed incorrectly ([#19578](https://github.com/hashicorp/terraform-provider-azurerm/issues/19578))
 * `azurerm_mssql_elasticpool` - Prevent `license_type` from being configured in specific scenarios ([#19586](https://github.com/hashicorp/terraform-provider-azurerm/issues/19586))
 * `azurerm_monitor_smart_detector_alert_rule` - added a state migration to work around the previously incorrect id casing ([#19513](https://github.com/hashicorp/terraform-provider-azurerm/issues/19513))
 * `azurerm_spring_cloud_*` - added a state migration to work around the previously incorrect id casing ([#19564](https://github.com/hashicorp/terraform-provider-azurerm/issues/19564))
-* `azurerm_stream_analytics_output_blob` - the field `batch_min_rows` is now an integer rather than a float due to a [breaking change in the API Specifications](https://github.com/Azure/azure-rest-api-specs) - we believe this was only previously valid as an integer, as such whilst this is a breaking change we believe this shouldn't cause an issue for most users (since the API required that this was an integer) ([#19602](https://github.com/hashicorp/terraform-provider-azurerm/issues/19602))
+* `azurerm_stream_analytics_output_blob` - the field `batch_min_rows` is now an integer rather than a float due to a [breaking change in the API Specifications](https://github.com/Azure/azure-rest-api-specs) - we believe this was only previously valid as an integer, as such while this is a breaking change we believe this shouldn't cause an issue for most users (since the API required that this was an integer) ([#19602](https://github.com/hashicorp/terraform-provider-azurerm/issues/19602))
 * `azurerm_virtual_desktop_workspace_application_group_association` - set `tags` properly ([#19574](https://github.com/hashicorp/terraform-provider-azurerm/issues/19574))

 ## 3.34.0 (December 01, 2022)